-- 14.54 Employers are required to undertake a risk assessment and to provide breastfeeding women with suitable private rest facilities.
+- 14.53 Women who have recently given birth should have paid time off for post-natal care, e.g. attendance at health clinics. - 14.54 Employers are required to undertake a risk assessment and to provide breastfeeding women with suitable private rest facilities.
 The Health and Safety Executive guidance recommends that employers provide: - a clean, healthy and safe environment for women who are breastfeeding - suitable access to a private room to express and store milk in an appropriate refrigerator.